 - Birth deformities

-Iodine passes into the breast milk in large quantities and nursing mothers need to maintain their intake of iodine in order to prevent iodine deficiency themselves.
+Iodine passes into breast milk in large quantities and nursing mothers need to maintain their iodine intake to prevent iodine deficiency themselves.

 There are a number of factors that can lead to iodine deficiency including:

-Low amounts of iodine in the diet
+- Low amounts of iodine in the diet

 - Selenium deficiency